In This Article

 .catch(error => console.error('Failed after retries:', error));

 We can also include an exponential backoff strategy.
 Exponential backoff continually increases the delay before sending the next retry.
-These strategies are useful if a server is temporarily overloaded, for example.
+These strategies are helpful if a server is temporarily overloaded:

 const axios = require('axios');